 Keep Your Phone On

-Filling out a job application or an interview isn't a place to sneak in a few texts.
-If your phone is constantly beeping or ringing , it creates a very distracting environment and reflects poorly on you.
+Filling out a job application or participating in an interview isn't a place to sneak in a few texts.
+If your phone is constantly beeping or ringing, it creates a very distracting environment and reflects poorly on you.
 So, make it a priority to turn your phone on silent and stow it away in your bag or pocket.

 Although you might be dying to catch the end of your favorite song, take your headphones out and turn off your music-playing device.
-Stash both in your purse or briefcase before you walk in to a apply for a job or go on a job interview.
+Stash both in your purse or briefcase before you walk in to apply for a job or go on a job interview.

 Bring Food or Drink

 Plan ahead and grab a coffee or other beverage or a snack before or after your interview, because it isn't professional to eat or drink during your interview.
 Finish (or throw out) your coffee or food before your interview.
 Also, while you want to have fresh breath during the interview, make sure to spit out your gum or finish your mint before you enter the building.

 Bring Your Parents or Friends

-You should go to apply for jobs and go to job interviews alone, so don't bring your parents, your friends, or your boyfriend or girlfriend.
-If you're applying for a retail job and you're with friends have them wait outside the store or elsewhere.
-The only time this would not apply is if you and your friends were applying at a company that was hiring for several positions.
+You should go to apply for jobs and attend job interviews alone, so don't bring your parents, your friends, or your boyfriend or girlfriend.
+If you're applying for a retail job and you're with friends, have them wait outside the store or elsewhere.
+The only time this would not apply is if you and your friends were all applying at a company that was hiring for several positions.

 No matter how difficult your job search is, make an effort to greet your interviewer kindly, and be active and engaged during the interview process.
 Be outgoing and positive, even if you don't feel that way.

 When you know when it's feasible to work.
 If you can't work evening shifts, for example, don't hedge during the interview.
 You don't want to end up taking on more hours than you can handle or commit to a schedule that won't work out, inconveniencing both yourself and your employer.